 A comprehensive fuel logistics solution's real value is its ability to leverage end-to-end visibility to optimize every step of the process on multiple levels.
 A solution that offers sophisticated, industry-specific optimization can prove to be an irreplaceable tool for dispatchers, drivers, and stakeholders.
 In cases where the vendor manages the customer's inventory (VMI), optimization begins with forecasting and inventory management.
 Vendors and their customers can benefit from technology that uses sophisticated forecasting algorithms that process supply chain data.
 Historical data and real-time trends need to be accessible and continuously updated to predict demand and propose order items and quantities accurately.

 Advanced inventory management is even more beneficial to operators.
 Not all products are sold at the same rate, and an unbalanced tank replenishment process can lead to inefficiencies, such as idle capital, unnecessary trips, and higher administrative costs.
 Balanced inventory management ensures product availability to avoid brand-damaging stockouts until it's time for the next delivery.
-And when this time comes, the customer's tanks will have reached their minimum stock simultaneously to allow for one-trip replenishment.

 Once the planning stage is optimized, it's time to consider the VMI and non-VMI customers' dispatch process.
 The dispatcher drags and drops the orders to assign them to a truck.
-It's as simple as that.
-Only, not quite.
 Orders should be further adjusted to combine truck capacity and stock needs into the optimal order quantity.
 Then it's time to determine the best trip sequence and available route.
 Subsequently, the load needs to be allocated to the truck's compartments as efficiently as possible, to ensure maximum payload utilization while adhering to all regulatory and contractual rules.

 After the plan is executed, a reconciliation needs to take place.
-Automating that process allows you to manage by exception, focus on what matters, and facilitate accurate and timely billing, substantially reducing your order-to-cash cycle.
+Automating that process allows you to manage by exception, and facilitate accurate and timely billing, substantially reducing your order-to-cash cycle.